naturewaves/Rthoptera/README.md

   your audio recordings.
 This includes identifying and analyzing elements (“tooth impacts”), trains (syllables), and echemes (groups of syllables or trills) in the insect sounds.
 Two apps are available:

-  `call_stats_hq` is optimized to work with “tonal” (i.e., “high-Q”) signals, such as those produced by most crickets.
-It creates an envelope of the waveform and measures the duration of sounds and gaps based on a user-defined detection threshold.
+- `call_stats_hq` is optimized to work with “tonal” (i.e., “high-Q”) signals, such as those produced by most crickets.
+It creates an envelope of the waveform and measures the duration of **trains** (i.e., “pulses”) and gaps based on a user-defined detection threshold, then aggregating them into **motifs** (i.e., “echemes”) and, optionally, into **motif sequences**.

-The `call_stats_lq` works better for broadband calls usually produced by katydids, bush-crickets, water-bugs, etc, including those with wide amplitude variability, where the threshold approach would leave fainter sounds undetected or poorly measured.
-This app detects each peak in the envelope, often corresponding to a single tooth impact, and groups them into trains (e.g., “pulses”, “syllables”) and motifs (e.g., “echemes”) with user-defined thresholds.
+- `call_stats_lq` works better for broadband calls usually produced by katydids, bush-crickets, water-bugs, etc, including those with wide amplitude variability, where the threshold approach would leave fainter sounds undetected or poorly measured.
+The main difference with the “hq” app is the granularity: this app detects each **peak** in the envelope, often corresponding to a single tooth impact, and groups them into **trains** (e.g., “pulses”, “syllables”), **motifs** (e.g., “echemes”), and **motif sequences** using user-defined thresholds.

-## Plotting
+## Visualisation

 - **Multi-Power Spectrum**: An interactive tool that overlays multiple power spectrum plots selected from the oscillogram, allowing for easy